spm999/FirebaseDjangoAuth/README.md

 # User Registration and Login with Django and Firebase Realtime Database

-This repository provides a Django-based web application that allows users to register, login, and manage their accounts.
+This repository provides a Django-based web application that allows users to register, login, and reset their password.
 The application uses Firebase Realtime Database as the backend for storing user data.

 ## Prerequisites